TRAIN YOUR BRAIN: Mindfulness for Tinnitus

 Class Information: Days, Times, Cost etc.

-The next class starts on Monday March 10th.
-It will meet for eight consecutive Mondays, ending Monday, April 28th.The class will start at 4:30pm PT/5:30pm MT/6:30pm CT/7:30pm ET.
-Each class will run for 90 minutes, with the exception of the first class, which will run for 2 hours.
-The cost is $395.
-People can drop the class for a full refund any time before the start of the second class.
-Participants in this class will be required to purchase The Mindful Way Workbook by Teasdale, Williams, and Segal available on Amazon.
+The next class starts on Monday, September 22nd.
+It will meet for six consecutive Mondays, ending Monday October 27th.
+The class will start at 4pm PT/5pm MT/6pm CT/7pm ET.
+Each class will run for 90 minutes, with the exception of the first class, which will run about two hours.
+The cost is $295.
+People can drop the class for a full refund before the start of class and for a full refund less $50 any time before the start of the second class.

 A Tinnitus Community